huciupaul/Capstone-AI-Group-2/README.md

 7. To visualize the decoded precursor cluster plot, run `physical_interpretation.py` from CAE

 ### Remark
-`main_with_loop_only_features.py` encounters a value error (ex: 'ValueError: 1411845100 is not in list') when running in a traditional IDE.
+The file `main_with_loop_only_features.py` encounters a value error (ex: 'ValueError: 1411845100 is not in list') when running in a traditional IDE.
 Running in a virtual linux enviroment (we used Ubuntu terminal) resolves this error.
 ---

 ### Alternative clustering methods
 To compare the modularity based clustering with other, more common clustering methods, this repository implements three alternative clustering methods, 'K-Means', 'Agglomerative clustering' and 'DBSCAN'.
 Which can be found in `clustering/Alternative Clustering/Alternative clusters.py`, `clustering/Alternative Clustering/Alternative clusters agglomerative.py`, `clustering/Alternative Clustering/Alternative clusters density.py` respectively.
-These clustering methods are applied to a normalized and reduced subset to reduce computing times.
-Thesse alternative clustering methods complete requirement C2.
+These clustering methods are applied to a normalized and reduced subset to reduce computing times. **These alternative clustering methods complete requirement C2**.

 ## K-Means Clustering
 - Partitions data into a user-defined number of clusters (k)